Mayank-Sharma17/dome/README.md

 ## <img src="./client/public/images/logo.png" alt="logo" width="100">

 **Dome** has undergone significant improvements to become a user-friendly task manager web application with added security measures.
-Now equipped with a database, users can easily create, modify, view, and remove tasks.
-The application ensures secure storage of user data, employing bcrypt.js for password hashing and implementing JSON Web Token (JWT) for enhanced authentication during signup and login.
+Now equipped with a **database**, users can easily create, modify, view, and remove tasks.
+The application ensures secure storage of user data, employing **bcrypt.js** for password hashing and implementing **JSON Web Token (JWT)** for enhanced **authentication** during signup and login.

 ## Teach Stack